If you are looking for information about what can’t be brought or mailed to Australia please visit Passenger and Mail Import Enquiry.

 Important information for domestic passengers travelling on international flights

-If you’re carrying food or other items of biosecurity risk, you must show a biosecurity officer a receipt or other document proving that the product is of Australian origin.
+If you’re carrying food or other items of biosecurity risk, you must show a departmental officer a receipt or other document proving that the product is of Australian origin.
 If you cannot show proof, your items will be seized.
 Please note that some states prohibit the entry of fresh fruit from other parts of Australia.

 The following is not a complete list of items that you must declare on arrival.
 In many cases items you declare will be returned to you after inspection.